 The SOs and ACs that are making a determination of whether or not to use a CCWG as the proper vehicle to resolve the issue(s) are strongly advised to provide answers to these questions, and perhaps others, prior to deciding to launch the process of forming a CCWG.

 To allow SO/ACs to properly gauge their need or desire to participate in a CCWG, it is strongly advised that before making a determination to initiate a CCWG all relevant parties share a clear understanding of the issue(s) at hand,.
-To assist in making this determination elements that may be considered include (but are not limited to):
+To assist in making this determination, elements that may be considered include (but are not limited to):

 A preliminary definition of the issue, which may include: